When did you start painting?

 I often sketch in the landscape (or wherever I am and wanting to relax) but my real creations are in a large, hired, separate studio space (currently in Katoomba).
 I have worked on and off from home, but really like working where I can get art supplies, have a coffee or meet someone afterwards and feel like I am part of the world.
 Otherwise, I tend to lock myself in the studio and become obsessed.
-When running workshops or ArtRetreats with ArtClassSydney, I will paint en plein air or at least use paint to take notes of what I am seeing.
+When running workshops or ArtRetreats, I will paint en plein air or at least use paint to take notes of what I am seeing.

 You stated that music was important to you, what’s your studio sound track like?

 All my music is now “Easy Listening”!
 I have a huge number of play lists that include jazz greats, modern and historical composers, electronica, folk, blues, Café Del Mar, Antony Hegarty, Björk, Radiohead, Eddie Vedder, Nick Cave etc etc. but only the smooth stuff so I don’t get annoyed when painting.

 The best ones come to me while I’m painting, like remembering the title of a well loved book – kind of like recognising what I am painting.
 But I admit, I also keep a list of great titles that come to me out of the blue and, when stuck, check this to see what suits the painting.
 Lines from what I am reading, poetry, song titles etc.

 I have a solo exhibition in the Foyer Gallery at Gosford early 2019, for which I want to paint a number of works that will lead to the next solo exhibition, at Muswellbrook Regional Gallery in August-October.
 I want to push boundaries for this latter one, hopefully incorporate some installation or ceramics or sculpture, which I’m aching to return to.

 Do you have any advice for younger painters?